PiotrBerebecki/hapi-handlebars-articles/README.md

 `config-test.env`
 ```
-DATABASE_URL=postgres://{username here e.g. mike}:@localhost:5432/hapi_handlebars_articles_test
+DATABASE_URL=postgres://{username here e.g.mike}:@localhost:5432/hapi_handlebars_articles_test
 COOKIE_PASSWORD={ random cookie password minimum 32 characters}
 ```

-travis
+`travis` (make sure that the name of the database (at the end) matches the name of the database created in `.travis.yml` file)
 ```
-DATABASE_URL=postgres://postgres@localhost:5432/app_test
+DATABASE_URL=postgres://postgres@localhost:5432/hapi_handlebars_articles_test
 COOKIE_PASSWORD={ random cookie password minimum 32 characters}
 ```

-- Test include database so you need to create a local postgres database and run it using for example the Postgres elephant app.
+- Tests in this app involve database so you need to create a local postgres database and run it using for example the Postgres elephant app, the process is explained below.

 ## Learnings